nogicoder/farcry/README.md

 # Waypoint 43: Select Matches and Calculate the Number of Players and the Number of Kills and Suicides

-Write a SQL query that selects all the matches and calculates the number of players who participated to each of these matches and the number of kills and suicides that occurred during each of these matches.
+Write a SQL query that selects all the matches and calculates the number of players who participated in each of those matches and the number of kills and suicides that occurred during each of those matches.
 You will need to [join](http://www.sqlitetutorial.net/sqlite-inner-join/) the tables `match` and `match_frag`.

-Sort the result by the ascending order of the start date and time of these matches.
+Sort the result in ascending order by start date and time of these matches.

 ```sql
 match_id    start_time                 end_time                   player_count  kill_suicide_count